 Our volunteers do amazing work in NH, from making a difference for our natural resources, to supporting youth and families, to helping downtowns become more vibrant, they give freely of their time to make NH a better place to live.
 Each year we raise funds to support their work through UNH's (603) Challenge.
-This year's challenge will take place May 29 through June 3 and if you donate early, you'll have the chance to double your donation through matching funds, up to $200 per donor!
+This year's challenge will take place 12:00 a.m.
+ET on Friday, April 9 to 11:59 p.m.
+ET on Tuesday, April 13 and if you donate early, you'll have the chance to double your donation through matching funds, up to $200 per donor!
 Join us in supporting and celebrating our volunteer's amazing contributions to NH!

-This year is extra special in that Extension will be able to unlock $10,000 in bonus funds from Branch Hill Farm if we're able to reach a goal of 200 donors by the end of the challenge.
-Help us earn this amazingly generous donation!
-Even small donations can help us reach our 200 donor goal.
+This year is extra special in that Extension will be able to unlock $20,000 in bonus funds from an anonymous donor and Branch Hill Farm if we're able to reach a goal of 300 donors by the end of the challenge.
+Help us earn these amazingly generous donations!
+Donations of any amount can help us reach our 300 donor goal.
 Thank you!

 Extension Volunteer Programs